yincheng-dev/leetCode75/README.md

 # leetCode75
-My 100 days leetCode challenge in csharp or java
+My 100 days leetCode challenge in csharp, java or Python 3